marcjourneux/gitlabclone/README.md

 # gitlabclone
-Visit groups and subgroups in Gitlab group
+Visit groups and subgroups in Gitlab group.

 You need to have a valid SSH key in your user directory that is updloaded in Gitlab.
 You need an API token with read_repository and read_api right.